 - Saigon is organized into “Districts”, or neighborhoods.
 The “expat community” is in District 2 and the “backpacker area” is in District 1.
-We prefer to stay in District 4 because it is so centrally located to great restaurants and shops.
+We prefer to stay in District 4 because it is centrally located, but less expensive than District 1.
 Each District has

 Where to Stay in Ho Chi Minh City

 The Alagon Zen Hotel & Spa is a truly lavish hotel in District 1, situated halfway between Ben Thanh market and Reunification Palace.
 You’ll love enjoying a refreshing cocktail on the rooftop pool with a view as well as working out in the outdoor fitness center.
 Rooms are modern with every amenity you could wish for!

 Top Things To Do and See in Ho Chi Minh City

 1. Visit the Reunification Palace